 [The most senior Liberal, Minister of Defence Linda Reynolds, slightly soiled her feminist credentials over the past fortnight when she referred to a young former female complainant of sexual harassment as "a lying cow."
 She promptly joined her colleague Christian Porter on sick leave from Cabinet.]

 The story was also about a social vein of self-annointed elitism, largely spawned by the private school system in Australia.
-This born-to-rule superiority promotes entitlement and chummy networks above all else, even as it winks and nudges at progressive doctrine and disinterested public service, and helps itself to the baubles of life – money, position, and sexual pickings – with a faux-Patrician languid greed unburdened by an authentic Periclean moral grounding.
+This born-to-rule superiority promotes entitlement and chummy networks above all else, even as it winks and nudges at progressive doctrine and disinterested public service, and helps itself to the baubles of life – money, position, and sexual pickings – with a faux-Patrician languid greed unburdened by an authentic Periclean moral grounding (swallow that sentence!).

 Hooray Henry vaunts his love for the good things in life, before rushing off to service in a soup kitchen that evening.